numaproj/numaflow/docs/user-guide/reference/mvtx-tuning.md

 Because a MonoVertex always reads from a source, **read-ahead is disabled by default**.
 This keeps source ordering and the cost of re-reads low: the data plane fully drains the current batch (acks every message) before issuing the next read.
 The hard upper bound on in-flight messages is therefore **`min(concurrency, readBatchSize)`**.

-If you want to overlap reads with processing — at the cost of more in-flight messages and looser ordering at the source — set `READ_AHEAD=true` on the container template:
+If you want to overlap reads with processing — at the cost of more in-flight messages and looser ordering at the source — set `NUMAFLOW_READ_AHEAD=true` on the container template:

 ```yaml
 apiVersion: numaflow.numaproj.io/v1alpha1